 Joe Kissell, Take Control Books

+AnyDesk.
 A “picture is worth a thousand words” as we are told.
 The same goes for being able to “see” people’s computer problems.
 This program allows you to see someone else’s computer screen, and even talk to them about their problems.
-And when they are having trouble trying to do what you tell them, you can take over their keyboard with your’s and take over their mouse with your mouse.
-I have solved a computer problem with TeamViewer in about 10 minutes that I wasn’t able to do after 25 minutes over the phone.
+And when they are having trouble trying to do what you tell them; you can take over their keyboard with yours and take over their mouse with your mouse.
+I have solved a computer problem with AnyDesk in about 10 minutes that I was not able to do after 25 minutes over the phone.

 Judy Taylour, Chair, APCUG Board of Advisors